 Laura Berman (nothing to do with the famous relationship therapist, of course), is a New York-based singer-songwriter, whose Love Will sits somewhere in between TV background music-friendly stuff and mainsteam country, for its sins.
 It's not all bad, but her tedious, showoffy vocal calisthenics grate, notably on closer I've Found My Own.
 Richard Furch's background 'Mellotron' strings on the title track do nothing to improve matters, sadly.

-Julian Berntzen's 2003 debut, Waffy town, seems to feature real Mellotron, from what I've heard, but I'm afraid I can't say the same for Ellie & Elliot, nine years on.
-It is, however, a really rather good album, presumably conceptual, combining powerpop tropes with what, for want of a better phrase, I shall term 'circus music', making for a surprisingly original end product.
+On his debut album, 2003's Waffy Town, Julian Berntzen channels several great songwriters of the '60s, not least Brian Wilson, Paul McCartney and Jimmy Webb, fastidiously constructing a concept album featuring characters such as Dr Jeff, Mr. Piggystar and Mrs Dandelliohn.
+Highlights?
+The title track, Dr Jeff and beautiful closer Song For The Day, perhaps, although you'd struggle to find any weak spots on the album.
+Berntzen's credited with Mellotron, but I'm afraid the flutes on opener Little Book and Girl From Town and choirs on A Song For The Ghost We Saw, while good, fall at the final authenticity hurdle.
+Nine years on, Ellie & Elliot pretty much repeats the feat, combining powerpop tropes with what, for want of a better phrase, I shall term 'circus music', making for a surprisingly original end product.
 Best tracks?
 It's pretty much all good, but Snowglobe and the McCartney-esque Across The Street possibly rise to the top of the heap.
 An uncredited player (Berntzen himself?) plays a Mellotronic a flute part on Across The Street, with a speedy run that really gives it away.

 Matt Berry?
 I looked him up.
 Oh, that Matt Berry!
 The IT Crowd, the magnificent Garth Marenghi's Darkplace, even The Mighty Boosh.
 Not the first actor to go into music; quite possibly, like many others, a musician who went into acting.
 The trouble with reviewing music made by comic actors is, can I take any of it seriously?
 2013's Kill the Wolf is a fine album, but does he mean any of it?
 I'm hoping he's perfectly serious about his musical career (it's a hell of an act to keep up if not), but there's always that nagging doubt.
 The album sits in a kind of pre-psych '60s/Americana zone, typified by opener Gather Up, all massed folky vocals, Devil Inside Me (a more '60s proposition), the Farfisa-driven Medicine and October Sun, although personal favourite Solstice (all nine minutes of it) is more of a folk/rock/prog crossover thing.
 And before you ask, yes, Berry has an excellent voice.
 His credited Mellotron, however, seems unlikely to be genuine, the choirs on Solstice and strings on Knock Knock failing to summon up enough veracity to escape sample quarantine.